samerfarida/secure-bash-macos-ebook/ebook/about.md

 - A Mac running a recent version of macOS (tested on macOS Sequoia v15.4)
 - Access to the Terminal app and basic command line familiarity
 - A text editor (such as `nano`, `vim`, or Visual Studio Code)
-- Administrative privileges for certain system-level scripts
+- Administrative privileges for certain system-level scripts (optional, many examples work as standard users)
+- An MDM system like Jamf Pro, Intune, Mosyle, or Addigy (optional, for Part III enterprise automation chapters)
-- An internet connection (optional, for downloading tools and updates)
+- Internet connection for downloading tools, packages, and updates

 Before starting, make sure your macOS is up to date and you have a safe test environment for experimenting with scripts.
+For enterprise automation chapters (14-22), an MDM test environment is recommended to follow along with examples.

 ## License